-Parents will be notified of any change of holiday schedule dates.
+Parents will be notified of any change of holiday schedule dates. school before the period of absence.

 Believing and Achieving Together

 Home-School Agreement

 Pupil's name: The School

 We will:

 - care for your child's safety and well being - promote high standards of work and behaviour, and provide clear guidelines for pupils and parents - ensure your child is given every opportunity to achieve their full potential as a valued member of the school community - provide a balanced curriculum to meet your child's individual needs - contact you if we have any concerns, and keep you informed about your child's progress and how you can help them at home - be open and welcoming at all times